webplatformz/challenge/README.md

 https://travis-ci.org/webplatformz/challenge

 ## Installation

-You only need to have node.js installed.
+You only need NodeJS to run this server.
+If you don't want to install NodeJS on your machine see: [Docker Section](Docker Container)

+### NodeJS
 Installing node.js:

 See http://nodejs.org/download/